 If you miss the deadline for registration, contact your Chair or the Graduate Studies Office at 718-951-5252 or in 3238 Boylan Hall or the Graduate Deputy.

 The exams are one-week take-home exams.
 The questions are sent out one week before the scheduled exam date are are due by on the exam date.
 Each essay should be approximately five pages, double-spaced.
 Outside research and references are not required, but theories, concepts, and examples from your coursework should be used.

-International affairs Concentration: the IA Exam consists of four questions:. two from the field of International Relations and two from Comparative Politics.
-Students answer one question from each field
+International affairs Concentration: the IA Exam consists of four questions: two from the field of International Relations and two from Comparative Politics.
+Students answer their choice of one question from each field.

-Poltical Science Concentration: Students in the Political Science concentration answer two questions.
-One question is from your area of specialization (American politics, political theory, international, or comparative).
-The other can be from any of the other three fields.
-If you have two specializations, you can answer one from each, or one from one of them and the other from either of the two other fields.
+Poltical Science Concentration: Students in the Political Science concentration answer two questions: one from your area of specialization (American politics, political theory, international, or comparative), the other from any of the other three fields.

 In order to prepare for the exam, we suggest that you do the following: